 The Company's capital comprises all components of equity, movements in which appear in the Statement of changes in equity.
 The Company receives its funding requirements from its fellow group undertakings and does not raise funding externally.

 15. Contingent liabilities and capital commitments

-There were no contingent liabilities or contracted capital commitments at the Balance sheet date (2020: £nil).
+There were no contracted capital commitments at the Balance sheet date (2020: £nil).